couchbase/kv_engine/docs/Architecture.md

 Once the packet has been read the appropriate executor is run.
 There are two classes of executors request executors and response executors.

-Response executors are used primarily by TAP and DCP, both of which are a duplex protocol where either end may send a packet at any time.
+Response executors are used primarily by DCP, which is a duplex protocol where either end may send a packet at any time.
 By comparison the 'normal' client operations are entirely client driven where a client sends a packet and the server responds.
 It does not support out of order responses so